Clockwork-Critter/Critter-Corner/content/_index.md

 *   [Sabby](https://sabbyblue.blahaj.land/)

-    * Artist, Linux Enthusiast and one of women's biggest fans, Sabby is a close friend who's playful nature makes her a joy to be around.
+    * Artist, Linux Enthusiast and one of women's biggest fans, Sabby is a close friend whose playful nature makes her a joy to be around.